 By default, Fortify WebInspect lists all scans saved in the SQL Server Express Edition on your machine and in SQL Server Standard Edition (if configured).
 The current state of the scan is indicated in the Status column.
-For more information, see "Scan Status" on page 191.
+For more information, see "Scan Status" on page 189.

 - 2. (Optional) To group scans into categories based on the column headings, drag the heading and drop it on the grouping area. - 3.
-Use the toolbar buttons to perform the functions listed below. - To open scans, select one or more scans and click Open (or simply double-click an entry in the list).
-Fortify WebInspect loads the scan data and displays each scan on a separate tab. - To launch the Scan Wizard prepopulated with settings last used for the selected scan, click Rescan > Scan Again. - To reuse a scan, click Rescan and select the reuse option you want from the drop-down menu.
-For more information, see "Reusing Scans" on page 226. - To rescan only those sessions that contained vulnerabilities revealed during a previous scan, select a scan and click Rescan > Retest Vulnerabilities. - To merge scans, select two scans (using Ctrl + click), right-click and select Merge.
-For more information, see "Incremental Scanning" on page 227. - To rename a selected scan, click Rename. - To delete the selected scan(s), click Delete. - To import a scan, click Import. - To export a scan or scan details, or to export a scan to Software Security Center, or to export protection rules to a web application firewall (WAF), click the drop-down button on Export. - To compare scans, select two scans (using Ctrl + click) and click Compare. - By default, Fortify WebInspect lists all scans saved in the local SQL Server Express Edition and in a configured SQL Server Standard Edition.
-To select one or both databases, or to specify a SQL Server connection, click Connections. - When necessary, click Refresh to update the display. - To select which columns should be displayed, click Columns.
-You can rearrange the order in which columns are displayed using the Move Up and Move Down buttons or, on the Manage Scans list, you can simply drag and drop the column headers.
+Use the toolbar to perform the tasks described in the following table.

+То Then Search for a scan Type the scan name or scan ID in the Search box.
+Fortify WebInspect filters the list of scans as you type.
+Tip: To clear the search criteria, click the clear search icon ().
+Open one or more scans Select one or more scans and click Open (or simply double-click an entry in the list).
+Fortify WebInspect loads the scan data and displays each scan on a separate tab.
+Launch the Scan Wizard prepopulated with settings last used for the selected scan Click Rescan > Scan Again .
+Reuse a scan Click Rescan and select the reuse option you want from the drop-down menu.
+For more information, see "Reusing Scans" on page 225.
+Rescan only those sessions that contained vulnerabilities revealed during a previous scan Select a scan and click Rescan > Retest Vulnerabilities .
+Merge scans Select two scans (using Ctrl + click), right-

+То Then click, and select Merge .
+For more information, see "Incremental Scanning" on page 226.
+Rename a selected scan Click Rename .
+Delete the selected scan(s) Click Delete .
+Import a scan Click Import.
+Export a scan or scan details, or to export a scan to Software Security Center, or to export protection rules to a web application firewall (WAF) Click the drop-down button on Export .
+Compare scans Select two scans (using Ctrl + click) and click Compare .
+Change the database connection settings for scan and report storage or for scan viewing or both Click Connections .
+For more information, see "Application Settings: Database" on page 418.
+Note: By default, Fortify WebInspect lists all scans that are saved in the local SQL Server Express Edition and in a configured SQL Server Standard Edition.
+Update the display Click Refresh .
+Select which columns should be displayed Click Columns .
+Tip: You can rearrange the order in which columns are displayed using the Move Up and Move Down buttons or, on the Manage Scans list, you can simply drag and drop the column headers.